What Is Traction Control And What Does It Do?

 What is Traction Control?

-Traction Control is a special safety technology that's included in most cars and trucks today.
-The system helps reduce wheel slipping while driving over difficult terrain or during poor weather conditions.
+Traction Control system is a special safety technology that's included in most cars and trucks today.
+The TCS in a car helps reduce wheel slipping while driving over difficult terrain or during poor weather conditions.
 The traction control system detects the speed of each wheel and uses that information to determine when a wheel is slipping.
 As soon as a slip is detected, the vehicle reduces power to the wheel to reduce the loss of traction.

 The worst thing you can do when your tire is spinning out is to accelerate, and modern traction control systems help you avoid making that mistake.
 The systems automatically decelerate the tires that aren't gripping well, and that slight change helps you maintain effective control over your ride because you won't fully lose traction.
 Many drivers panic when they begin losing control of a vehicle, and a traction control system helps prevent the issue from occurring in the first place.
 This is why it's an important tool that can keep you safe while driving on slippery roads.